whatamidoinglmao/60a_final_project/readme.md

 A menu will come up, but just hit "OK" or whatever it says to move on.
 This will "pull" all of the changes from GitHub into your own computer.

-2. Do all your work, then when you're done, select the "Diff" option.
+2. Do all your work, then when you're done, go back to the folder and right click to pull up TortoiseGit.
+Select the "Diff" option.
 You'll see something like this:

 ![alt text](imgs/diff.png "diff menu")